SU Abroad in Florence

 Optional Signature Seminar: SU Florence offers students the opportunity to participate in a 3-credit Signature Seminar, "The Greek Odyssey."
 The seminar takes place prior to the start of the semester courses in the fall, and at the conclusion of semester courses in the spring.

 - NU students must enroll in a minimum of 15 semester credits per semester, even though SU Abroad only requires 12 credits.

 - NU does not accept credit in transfer for courses worth 1-semester credit.
-If you enroll in a 1-semester credit course, it must be in addition to the required 15 semester credits.
+If you enroll in a 1-semester credit course, it must be in addition to NU's required 15 semester credits.

 - Students must ensure that courses are considered transferable by NU, i.e. that the subject matter is taught at the undergraduate level at NU.
-The "Mediterranean Food and Culture: A Florence Experience" course, for example, is not considered transferable because NU does not offer a department of Nutrition Science & Dietetics at the undergraduate level.
+For example, the "Mediterranean Food and Culture: A Florence Experience" course is not transferable because NU does not have an undergraduate department of Nutrition Science & Dietetics.

 - Read Internships and Service Learning for specific information about earning credit for internships.

 - Complete an NU Study Abroad Application by the appropriate deadline

 - Complete an SU Abroad application by the program's deadline